Mur3ph/continuous-software-engineering-learning/readme.md

 ## What is it?

-This is my multi-month study plan for going from web developer (self-taught, no CS degree) to software engineer for a large company.
+This is my multi-month study plan for going from web/mobile developer to software engineer.

 ![Coding at the whiteboard - from HBO's Silicon Valley](https://dng5l3qzreal6.cloudfront.net/2016/Aug/coding_board_small-1470866369118.jpg)